Natalie Brown (actress): Career

 Brown landed her first print campaign for Bonne Bell at age 16 and went on to become the Heinz Ketchup girl.
-She also modeled for Noxema and Max Factor, and studied fine arts at York University.
+She also modeled for Noxzema and Max Factor, and studied fine arts at York University.

 She played talent agent Sophie Parker on the television sitcom Sophie, which ran for two seasons, and grieving mother Carol Haplin on six of the eight episodes of the ABC series Happy Town.
 Her other credits include ReGenesis, Naked Josh, Mutant X, Zoe Busiek: Wild Card, Something Beneath, Dawn of the Dead, Welcome to Mooseport, How to Lose a Guy in 10 Days, MTV's Undressed, Tracker, Flashpoint, Dark Matter and The Strain.
 In the 2016 Hallmark original movie For Love & Honor, she played a dean at a military school.

 She is also known in Canada for her work in television commercials, particularly those for Baileys Irish Cream, Salon Selectives, Canada Post, and Yoplait.